Amputation compensation claims are very serious medical negligence claims made by patients.

 The NHS describe medical errors such as amputation negligence as a Never Event.
 When you suffer from a Never Event, you have a medical negligence claim.

-NHS Resolution is the department responsible for resolving all medical negligence claims.
-Your expert medical negligence solicitor will handle your claim for compensation.
+NHS Resolution is the department responsible for resolving all medical negligence claims and expert personal injury solicitors will handle your claim for loss of limb compensation.

 Can I make an amputation negligence claim against the NHS?